 Companies that operate exclusively with neuromarketing

-These companies are solely specialised in carrying out neuromarketing studies.
+These companies are solely specialized in carrying out neuromarketing studies.
 These studies help identify improvement margins in advertising campaigns, products or services, or within digital surroundings.
 Changes can therefore be suggested or focus redirected to enhance the positive aspects that contribute to the desired outcome.

 The companies that employ neuromarketing come with the required technology and prepared personnel to carry out the studies.
-The most commonly employed neuromarketing techniques include: EEG to measure brain activity and analyse brain electrical responses, GSR or EDA to measure micro-changes in skin perspiration, BVP or ECG to measure heart rhythm, eye-trackers to determine visual attention, and implicit response tests to evaluate the associative force of two concepts with different aspects, and indoor-GPS to learn about patterns of movement in shops.
+The most commonly employed neuromarketing techniques include EEG to measure brain activity and analyze brain electrical responses, GSR or EDA to measure micro-changes in skin perspiration, BVP or ECG to measure heart rhythm, eye-trackers to determine visual attention, and implicit response tests to evaluate the associative force of two concepts with different aspects, and indoor-GPS to learn about patterns of movement in shops.
 But there are also companies that offer studies with functional magnetic resonance to determine which areas of the brain are activated in different studies.
 However, these studies are expensive, long, and the willingness of participants is usually reduced, among other inconveniences of this technology.

 Other companies that carry out neuromarketing studies

-Besides market investigation or user experience (UX), companies and brands, there are other organisations that do not want to be left behind regarding knowledge on the consumer.
-Some of these are publicity agencies, digital or general marketing consultancies, communication companies and design companies.
+Besides market investigation or user experience (UX), companies and brands, there are other organizations that do not want to be left behind regarding knowledge on the consumer.
+Some of these are publicity agencies, digital or general marketing consultancies, communication companies, and design companies.
 These companies have seen that neuromarketing is an effective tool to improve the result of their service by, for example, confirming the effectiveness of their publicity campaigns (agencies), assessing their proposals at digital or traditional marketing levels (marketing consultancies), identifying the best point of a political speech (communication companies and political neuromarketing), and confirming the response to new product designs (design companies).
 Many of these already have the technology and the trained personnel to carry out their neuromarketing studies.
-However, some companies choose to hire specialised companies.
+However, some companies choose to hire specialized companies.

 Companies that sell neuromarketing technology

 All the aforementioned companies require neuromarketing laboratories, such as the ones developed by Bitbrain.
-These laboratories enable the design of studies, registry of data, and analysis of physiological and behavioural responses of the consumers.
+These laboratories enable the design of studies, registry of data, and analysis of physiological and behavioral responses of the consumers.
 Neuroscientific equipment employed in the medical sector is complex, and therefore the extraction of valuable data for a brand is a difficult task.
 With this in mind, engineers and scientists, along with market researchers, have developed technology and programs that are more easily adapted to be used in market investigation.
-This involves the comfortable measurement and analysis of physiological and behavioural responses, which can be translated into valuable information for marketing and communication.
+This involves the comfortable measurement and analysis of physiological and behavioral responses, which can be translated into valuable information for marketing and communication.
 Therefore, it is important that, before purchasing any equipment, we ensure its quality and usability in the context of market investigation.
 If the equipment is not reliable, the results provided will not be either, and, if it is too difficult to operate, it is basically useless.